 Here is an example of a plate (I used the SNCF font provided gracefully on the Apocopa website).
 The only drawback is that lowercase letters are much smaller than uppercase letters.
 For example, to write “Is”, I am forced to change size between “I” and “s”.
 Why?
 I don’t know…

 Attention: the original is vectorized; the image here is in bitmap (PNG), and therefore inevitably of lower quality.

 After gluing the new ballast — which is actually the real chassis — on the chassis with super glue (because I have given up the double-sided adhesive), I fix the body with two 2.2 × 5 Parker screws.
-The drawbar bases are then secured to the chassis using M2 screws, interposing the 2 mm thick wedges (attention: modification, see below), without tightening too much.
+The drawbar bases are then secured to the chassis using M2 screws, interposing the 2 mm thick spacers (attention: modification, see below), without tightening too much.
 The drawbar must slide without any hard point.

 This equipment, which partially covers the drawbars, can only be assembled at the end.

-I bought brake equipment (rod assembly plus shoes) Makette ref.
+I bought brake equipment (rod assembly plus blocks) Makette ref.
 2404.
 They are normally fixed under the chassis by four pins (see drawing opposite).
 However, the fixing screws of the elongated drawbars prevent the mounting of the pins on the coupling side.
 Too bad: I will content myself with the other two; in any case, the connecting rod passing over the axle almost touches it, which prevents it from falling.

 Caution: the brake block horizontal rod bears on the Roco drawbar, which prevents the blocks from positioning correctly.
 So, I had to revisit the drawbar height adjustment spacers, replacing those 2 mm thick with 1.2 mm thick washers.
 The drawbar position is not too much affected.